 Retirement is deadly.

-Snowbirds of Prey kicks off Freaky Florida, a humorous contemporary fantasy series filled with magic, monsters, and mystery; sarcasm and satire; and, of course, Florida Man.
-If you love cozy witch mysteries, the thrills of urban fantasy, and a splash of comedy, this series is for you.
-Think of it as an unholy blend of Amanda M. Lee, Kim Harrison, Jim Butcher, Shayne Silvers, Christopher Moore, and, of course, Carl Hiaasen.
+Snowbirds of Prey kicks off Freaky Florida, a clean, humorous fantasy series filled with magic, monsters, and mystery; sarcasm and satire; and, of course, Florida Man.
+If you love cozy witch mysteries, the thrills of urban and paranormal fantasy, and a splash of comedy, this series is for you.
+Think of it as an unholy blend of Amanda M. Lee, Jana DeLeon, Kim Harrison, Shayne Silvers, Christopher Moore, and Carl Hiaasen.
 Grab this book and enjoy a vacation in Jellyfish Beach today.

 Get it here: